astronomer/docs/astro/secrets-backend/aws-secretsmanager.md

 This topic provides setup steps for configuring [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) as a secrets backend on Astro.

-For more information about Airflow and AWS connections, see [Amazon Web Services Connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html).
+For more information about [Apache Airflow®](https://airflow.apache.org) and AWS connections, see [Amazon Web Services Connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html).

 If you use a different secrets backend tool or want to learn the general approach on how to integrate one, see [Configure a Secrets Backend](secrets-backend.md).